 However, if you are above average interested in history, architecture, and getting to know the destination you are visiting, a walking tour with a knowledgeable guide might be perfect for you!

-See all the famous places, houses, and streets, and get the 500 years old stories at the same time!
+See all the famous places, houses, and streets, and get the 500-year-old stories at the same time!

 If you have a few days with Havana as your base, taking a private day trip to Vinales Valley is a decision you will not regret!

-You will also have time for lunch, seeing the Mural de la Prehistoria, and have a photo-op at a spectacular viewpoint above the valley!
+You will also have time for lunch, seeing the Mural de la Prehistoria, and having a photo-op at a spectacular viewpoint above the valley!

 Wrap-Up Best Breakfast In Havana Old City